Anaïs Lameche: Personal life

 Lameche speaks fluent French, Swedish and English.
-She attended Rytmus Musikergymnasiet, a music magnet high school in Stockholm.
-Pop singer Tove Lo was a classmate.
+Her success with Play inspired friend and pop singer Tove Lo to pursue her own career in music.
 Following Play's first split, Lameche attended Stockholm University, where she studied fashion studies.
 At Lund University she studied art history.
 Since leaving the music industry, Lameche began a career in public relations in Stockholm.
 In 2011, she began working at Assefa Kommunikation, one of the leading public relations firms in Sweden.
 She currently works as a senior PR consultant for another Stockholm-based PR agency.
 She lives in Norrmalm, a district in Stockholm.
 Lameche and her longtime boyfriend of six years, Niklas, became engaged in 2014.
 They married in Sweden in August 2015.
 In July 2016, she announced her pregnancy with her first child.
 She gave birth to a baby girl in late December 2016.
 Due to her husband's job, she moved to New York City for several months in mid-2018.
 The family moved back to Stockholm in May 2019.
 She gave birth to her second child, a son, in July 2019.
 Her third child, also a son, was born in Sweden in July 2022.